Technorely/tendermint/docs/guides/go-built-in.md

 The complete specification can be found [here](https://tendermint.com/docs/spec/abci/).

-## 1.4 Starting an application and a Tendermint Core instance in the same process
+## 1.4 Starting an application and a Tenderely Core instance in the same process

 Put the following code into the "main.go" file: